VIVEKCHOWDARI10/Hotstar-Project/README.md

 * this pipeline is a parameterized pipieline so -> select this project is parameterized -> choice parameter -> name = action , choices = apply ,destroy -> apply to create resources and destroy to delete all of them

-* go to aws and click on create key pair -> name = terra ->  RSA ->  .pem or .ppk -> create it -> we use this tera in this jenkins pipeline
+* go to aws and click on create key pair -> name = terra ->  RSA ->  .pem or .ppk -> create it -> we use this terra in this jenkins pipeline

-* build the pipeline with parameter apply , if success we can see new  ec2 instance (monitoring-server )
+* build the pipeline with parameter apply , if success we can see new  ec2 instance (monitoring-server ) in AWS
 ``` bash
 pipeline {
     agent any